Walthamstow Hall: History

-During this time Sevenoaks was in a reception area and the school became a clearing home for evacuees, first for mothers and babies.
-It also became an Air Raid Wardens' Post and members of staff shared a rota night fire-watching.
-During school-time raids, lessons and exams went on in the trenches which had been built in the grounds, the children sitting on their bunks.
+Sevenoaks was in a reception area and the school became a clearing home for evacuees, first for mothers and babies.
+It also became an Air Raid Wardens' Post and members of staff shared a rota each night fire-watching.
+During school-time raids, lessons and exams went on in the trenches which had been built in the grounds with the children sitting on their bunks.

-The flying bombs posed the greatest menace and there were many false alarms!
-One speech day took place partly underground until the skies cleared.
+The flying bombs posed the greatest menace - one speech day took place partly underground until the skies cleared.

-Miss Ramsay arranged to evacuate the Junior Boarders and younger day girls to Attingham Park near Shrewsbury (shared temporarily with girls from Egbaston Girls School in Birmingham) near to where Miss Blackburn taught, and arranged regular three weeks' visits with specialist teachers dispatched to supervise the work.
+Miss Ramsay arranged to evacuate the Junior Boarders and younger day girls to Attingham Park near Shrewsbury (shared temporarily with girls from Edgbaston Girls School in Birmingham) near to where Miss Blackburn taught and arranged regular three weeks' visits with specialist teachers dispatched to supervise the work.
 They moved to Pontesford House, 9 miles from Shrewsbury and stayed there until 1944.
-Nothing got in the way of the girls' education, not even the war!

 V.E.
-Day celebrations in 1946 were enjoyed and the school's close links with France re-established much to the delight of Miss Ramsay.
+Day celebrations in 1946 were enjoyed and the school's close links with France re-established.
 The first French Assistante to be appointed since the war was celebrated with a French play in which Miss Ramsay had a starring role.
-Later that year she retired and was succeeded by Miss Emmeline Blackburn, one of Miss Ramsay's old scholars.
+Later that year she retired and was succeeded by Emmeline Blackburn, one of Miss Ramsay's old scholars.

 In 1968 the headmistress reported to the governors that the Ordinary Level results were 'phenomenal' and in 1971 Oxbridge places were achieved in Geography, Medicine, French and German, History, English (2), Biology and French and Latin.
-This was a rough indication of standards.
-At this time the Governors were considering the provision of further accommodation for the Sixth Form and in 1970, Brentor, a house in Vine Court Road was officially opened as a Sixth Form Centre and renamed E. B. H. in honour of Miss Blackburn who was about to celebrate 24 successful and dedicated years as headmistress.
+In 1970, Brentor, a house in Vine Court Road was opened as a Sixth Form Centre and named E. B. H. in honour of Miss Blackburn who was about to celebrate 24 successful years as headmistress.

-In 1976 The Friends and Parents of Walthamstow Hall was launched (FPWH).
+In 1976 Walthamstow Hall Friends Trust was launched (now Walthamstow Hall Friends and Parents, WHFP).
 The association has provided The Friends and Parents' Bursary Scheme since then.
-To this day no girl who can benefit should be prevented from attending for financial reasons.

-The buildings and grounds were developed steadily during the 1970s with generous gifts from an Eltham Old Boy, Mr Dudley Witting who made possible the development of a new suite of language rooms and major developments at the Junior School.
-Extensive fund-raising made possible the building of The Eric Salmon Wing, opened in 1975, which houses art studios, teaching suites, ICT and Junior Careers.
-This was named after the much respected chairman of the governors who served the school for many years.
+The buildings and grounds were developed steadily during the 1970s with generous gifts from an Eltham Old Boy, Mr. Dudley Witting who made possible the development of a new suite of language rooms and major developments at the Junior School.
+Fund-raising made possible the building of The Eric Salmon Wing, opened in 1975, which houses art studios, teaching suites, ICT and Junior Careers.
+This was named after the chairman of the governors.
 The last development during Miss Davies' custodianship was the building of the squash courts opened in 1984.